-Agronomist Chavannes Jean-Baptiste, 58, founded the Peasant Movement of Papaye (MPP) in 1973 to teach the people of Haiti the principles of sustainable agriculture.
-It has become one of the most effective environmental peasant movements in Haitian history, successfully fostering economic development, environmental protection and individual survival.
-Jean-Baptiste carries out his work despite Haiti's extremely volatile political climate.
-He has survived several assassination attempts.
-Death threats forced him into exile from 1993 to 1994.
+Agronomist Chavannes Jean-Baptiste founded the Peasant Movement of Papaye (MPP) in 1973 to teach the people of Haiti the principles of sustainable agriculture.
+It became one of the most effective environmental peasant movements in Haitian history, successfully fostering economic development, environmental protection and individual survival.
+Jean-Baptiste carried out his work despite Haiti's extremely volatile political climate.
+He survived several assassination attempts, though death threats forced him into exile from 1993 to 1994.

-Haiti is the poorest nation in the Western Hemisphere; 80 percent of the people live in abject poverty, 53 percent are illiterate and two-thirds of the population relies on a shrinking number of subsistence farm plots for food.
+Haiti is the poorest nation in the Western Hemisphere.
+In 2005, 80 percent of Haiti's people lived in abject poverty, 53 percent were illiterate and two-thirds of the population relied on a shrinking number of subsistence farm plots for food.
 Once covered with lush tropical forest, Haiti today is massively deforested, with trees covering only two percent of the land.
 Floods and landslides, exacerbated by this deforestation, wash down Haiti's mountains and destroy everything in their path.
 (In September 2004, tropical storm Jeanne killed an estimated 3000 people.)
 As the soil erodes, once-fertile land becomes barren, leading to food shortages.
 Desperate to earn a living, many rural families resort to felling the few remaining trees to sell as charcoal, their immediate survival needs outweighing their interest in the country's long-term environmental health.

 To Jean-Baptiste and the MPP, every tree counts.
 Together MPP members have planted more than 20 million fruit and forest trees to help stabilize Haiti's fragile soil and provide access to more food sources.
 Over the years, many have argued that planting these trees is pointless given that so many will be cut down for fuel.
 Jean-Baptiste remains undeterred; his dream is to foster a green Haiti for the next generation.
 His strategy includes increasing access to alternative fuel sources.
 This has led to the launch of a solar power initiative that includes workshops on building solar-powered battery chargers and establishing a small manufacturing facility for solar products.